California Workers' Compensation Law: The Basics (2026)

 Statutory Deadlines and Filing Requirements Employers Must Follow

 Generally, an employer must provide an employee with a DWC-1 claim form within one working day of their injury report.
+The DWC-1 should have the employer’s section filled out.
 Employers should also forward the claim to the insurance company within a working day.

 Free Workers’ Compensation Case Review